Dementia with Lewy Bodies (DLB)

 - severe sensitivity to neuroleptic (anti-psychotic) medications

-- occasionally, increased heart rate or blood pressure.
+- occasionally, changes in blood pressure.

 There are no specific tests for DLB.
 Instead an experienced doctor will base diagnosis on a full medical examination and take a detailed medical history.
 He or she will ask about your symptoms: when they occur and how long they last.
 The doctor will also test your thinking and memory processes.